9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ::::

 Suppose we want to get in touch with someone to make a personal call.
-We don\'t want their business number, and we\'d prefer to use their home number (if they have one) instead of their mobile number.
+We don't want their business number, and we'd prefer to use their home number (if they have one) instead of their mobile number.

 :::: captioned-content